 The Telugu cinema has churned out movies of almost all genres and the filmmakers eventually settled at a formula that is believed to give huge profits.
 The formula is to mix all genres and produce a film which has action, romance, drama, comedy, social message etc. As such films have wholesome entertainment, they have wider audience and higher revenues.
-Almost all these films have the protagonist being a saviour for a village, a family, lead actress or even to the state or the country.
+Almost all these films have the protagonist being a savior for a village, a family, lead actress or even to the state or the country.
 This trend started in early 80s and has been continuing ever since.
+The annoying cliches have plagued the industry.
 The audience are fed up with the same old story rehashed Hundreds of times.
 As more and more directors are coming to industry every year, this trend is slowly changing and there is a remarkable change clearly visible.

 The indie or independent films have changed the way stories are told.
 They’ve brought back freshness into the corrupt storytelling techniques of Tollywood.
 The protagonists in these films are not alpha-males who beat up Tens of baddies to prove their superiority but normal guys with ordinary lives.
 The 2016 Telugu film ‘Pelli Choopulu’ has brought back the casual style of narration with extremely ordinary characters.
 Such films were common during early 2000s but were almost forgotten within a decade.
 Many Telugu producers were surprised that audience have been accepting realistic films too.
 But the Telugu audience always stick to content over formula.
 The independent films were initially thought to be a threat to studios but eventually they decided to get profits out of these films.
 The leading Telugu production houses like Geetha Arts, Suresh Productions, Mythri Movie Makers etc ventured into the production of low budget films.
 However most of them don’t understand the requirement of audience and are producing mostly rehashed stories.